Predictive Track Record · 2009

 Primary-source artifacts will be embedded here as scanned files, magazine PDFs, broadcast records, and bank verification letters arrive.
 Each will be reproduced in full, with the original metadata intact.

-A short anchor entry.
-The full essay, Thomaston, Georgia, 2009: The First Surprise-Box Subscription, is forthcoming and will treat the pilot as a working instance of the framework’s Realize value via volume and Orchestrate PR over advertising steps.
+The full essay, Thomaston, Georgia, 2009: The First Surprise-Box Subscription, is forthcoming and will treat the pilot as a worked instance of Realize value via volume and Orchestrate PR over advertising, with attention to how the brand-as-marketing-channel framing distinguishes the model from sample distribution as a category.